Wooodzy/Pattern-Library/Creating a Pattern Library.md

 ### Research

 Styleguides.io is a website that holds many different pattern library that are free for users to use and experiment with.
 The design libraries on the site range in the amount of content that is on them, one of the biggest library that is available to users, is a  pattern library by IMB.
-Carbon is IBM's free and open-source design and pattern library for digital products, the library is very consistent throughout and a range of different components, resources and guidelines that IBM follow themselves to create their brand.
+[Carbon](<https://www.carbondesignsystem.com/>) is IBM's free and open-source design and pattern library for digital products, the library is very consistent throughout and a range of different components, resources and guidelines that IBM follow themselves to create their brand.
 ![](D:\Uni\Web Design for industry\Framework\IMB.png)

 Carbon also lists all the different variations of the element in different code along the top of the code box which gives the library a lot more utilization. it also lists different scenarios you can use the elements to help developers maintain consistency, the library also provides the JavaScript and extra modifiers to be able to customise the use of the elements.
 Other libraries such as Starbucks and Code for America have very different layouts compared to IBM.

-This is Code for America's pattern library, its a long list of elements all on one page, with drop down code example for each of the elements.
+This is [Code For America](<http://codeforamerica.clearleft.com/>) pattern library, its a long list of elements all on one page, with drop down code example for each of the elements.

 ![](D:\Uni\Web Design for industry\Framework\CFA.png)

-This is an example of Starbucks code example and element, they have a long list of bullet points that are hyperlinked to the code and the element but the library has not been updated since 2014.
+This is an example of [Starbucks](<https://www.starbucks.com/static/reference/styleguide/>) code example and element, they have a long list of bullet points that are hyperlinked to the code and the element but the library has not been updated since 2014.

 ![](D:\Uni\Web Design for industry\Framework\SB.PNG)